oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/View_execution_details.jpg " ")

-    On the Procedure Activity page, view the status of the procedure.
+    On the Procedure Activity page, select specific execution step from the procedure step tree to see detail procedure execution log.

+    Setup View Data to be refreshed with specific time interval to refresh page

     ![](images/bdbafe949b2bc880e2a09b82f9edaf8a.jpg " ")

-8. You can Navigate to ***Targets >> Databases***, Click on CDB186 and you will see the PDB you unplugged is no longer in the list.
+8. Once procedure successfully complete, You can Navigate to **Targets** >> **Databases**.

+     Click on CDB186 and you will see the PDB you unplugged is no longer in the list.

     ![](images/Task2-step8.jpg " ")